evansbenj/2020_GBS.md/2023_JoinMap.md

 * Now click on the "Create Population Node" option in the Dataset Menu.
 Do not select "Create Maternal and Paternal Population Node"
 * With the newly created node selected (right clicked), select the "Locus Genot.
 Freq." tab and then click on the calculator icon in the toolbar below the part of the menu with words
 * This will test for segregation distortion and the results (X2 values) are in the "Locus Genot Freq" pane in a column called "X2"
-* Click on the "Data" tab and exclude the ones that had segregation distortion
+* Click on the "Loci" tab and exclude the ones that had segregation distortion
 * Now click on the yellow population node again and select the "Grounpings (tree)" pane in the right pane
 * Click on the calculate icon in the icon toolbar; this will generate a tree with grouped markers with different stringencies (based on LOD scores but this is adjustable)
 * Right click on a node in the Grouping tree (s) that you want to focus on.
 This should be a node with lots of markers in it and a reasonably high LOD score.
 Use some criteria such as LOD to select notes